thepaqui/42_libftpp/README.md

 # 42_libftpp

 This is my `libftpp` project for 42 Nice, started on August 8th 2024.
+This project was validated on October 22nd 2024, with a grade of 125.

 ## HOW TO USE